I2rys/SRAN/README.md

 </p>

 ## Setup
-Place the script on "StarterCharacterScripts" and make sure It's a LocalScript.
+Place the script in "StarterCharacterScripts" and make sure It's a LocalScript.

 ## License
 MIT © I2rys